This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #CollectiveBias

 I made the tent out of some twigs, bound together with twine, and pushed into the soil.
 The tent has a little doily base inside, and the fabric is sewn at the top and gathered together to make the little tent.
 Easy and sweet.

 I named our site “Pixie Hollow Campgrounds” and made the sign out of some wood and twigs, held together with a little hot glue.

-I think I could have spent hours there, there are so many cute things.
+There are so many cute things there, that think I could have spent hours there.
 I picked up a few of the fun accessories there, like the red bucket and the little camping dishes.

 I remember a rule from my girl guide camping days, you always have to have a bucket of water beside your tent, in case of fire.

-I made the sweetest little campfire with some stones, twigs and wool.
+The sweetest little fairy campfire is made with some stones, twigs and wool.
 And what would a campfire be without s’mores?
 I made the little marshmallows for roasting out of toothpicks and polymer clay.

 Of course for s’mores you also need chocolate and graham crackers, so I made a few of those too.
 I formed them out of polymer clay and baked them in the oven according to the package directions.
 I know from past experience that the baked clay stands up really well, the cupcakes I made for the fairy birthday party garden, are still looking great after a few seasons outside.